 To erase your device, select the Erase iPad option in your iCloud account.
 Confirm this is what you want to do by selecting Erase from the warning prompt.

 Follow the subsequent on screen instructions.
-As with the other options the erase begins as soon as your device is switched on and internet connected.
+As with the other options, erase begins as soon as your device is switched on and internet connected.

-If you come to the sad conclusion your device is lost forever, remember to contact your 4G provider to suspend or cancel your service so your don't incur any unnecessary charges.
+If you come to the sad conclusion your device is lost forever, remember to contact your 4G or 5G provider to suspend or cancel your service, so you don't incur any unnecessary charges.

-Before we move on to the next section of this tutorial, there are few loose ends to tie up, mainly around when your missing device is offline:
+Before we move on to the next section of this tutorial, there are a few loose ends to tie up, mainly around when your missing device is offline:-